-Workers are using AI three times more than their bosses realize.
-That is the headline finding from McKinsey's 2026 Superagency report, which surveyed over 3,600 employees and 238 C-level executives.
+By 2025, 76 percent of employees reported using AI at work, while 62 percent of organizations are now experimenting with AI agents.
+That is the headline finding from McKinsey's 2026 Superagency report, which highlights how rapidly artificial intelligence is reshaping daily workflows.
 Yet a Boston Consulting Group study published in March 2026 found that 14 percent of AI-using workers now suffer from what researchers call "AI brain fry" — cognitive fatigue caused by juggling too many AI agents for remote teams at once.
 In marketing departments, that number jumps to 26 percent.

 The disconnect is clear: AI agents for remote teams are everywhere, but most organizations are deploying them wrong.
 They are adding more tools instead of consolidating workflows.
 The result is higher error rates, faster burnout, and teams that spend more time managing AI than doing actual work.